towynlin/jruby.github.com/www/security.markdown

 [security@jruby.org](mailto:security@jruby.org) when you think you have found a security vulnerability in JRuby or one of its associated libraries (such as the [jruby-openssl][] gem).
-We will do our best to respond to you within 24 hours and work with you to fix and properly disclose the nature of the vulnerability.
+We will do our best to respond to you within 72 hours and work with you to fix and properly disclose the nature of the vulnerability.
+Please note that [security@jruby.org](mailto:security@jruby.org) is a private email address and email sent to it will not result in public disclosure.

 ## Disclosure Procedure